 Don’t let yourself be distracted

 You may enjoy watching TV, reading a good book or playing video games but these need to be limited to your free time; you’re still at work and it’s a very slippery slope if your two lives start to overlap.
 Instead, perhaps write up a list of your favourite pastimes and think of these as a treat once you’ve finished your workload for the day.

 Do get ready for the day

-When you tell people that you work from home, it’s almost certain that they imagine you spend your days lounging in your pyjamas, answering emails from bed.
+When you tell people that you work from home, it’s almost certain that they imagine days lounging in pyjamas and answering emails from bed.
 However, one of the top pieces of advice is to set yourself a morning routine just as you would if you were heading into an office; showering and getting dressed before sitting down for your morning coffee will naturally put you in a completely different mindset.

 This is vital for anyone who works from home as taking some time away from your screen allows your mind to reset.
-Whether you get up at the crack of dawn for a gym session, take a short walk to get the newspaper in the morning, or go for a leisurely stroll on your lunch break, getting out of the house will help to fight away any feelings of isolation.
+Whether you get up at the crack of dawn for a workout, take a short walk to get the newspaper in the morning, or go for a leisurely stroll on your lunch break, getting out of the house will help to fight any feelings of isolation.

 Don’t forget to communicate

 It’s easy to forget how your co-workers are getting on when they aren’t in the room with you so try to check in with them when you can.
-This isn’t just about letting the team know that you are actually working – it also helps to build relationships and sustain that feeling of camaraderie.
-If you’re able to, it’s also a good idea to schedule in regular face-to-face meetings with the team or your clients to catch up over a quick drink before signing off for the evening.
+This isn’t just about letting the team know that you’re present and working – it also helps to build relationships and sustain that feeling of camaraderie.
+A number of businesses have even adopted ‘virtual hangouts’ where they’ll host lunchtime or end of day video calls with the team, giving everyone the chance to catch up over a quick drink before signing off for the evening.